nikkeisadev/nikkeisadev/README.md

 # nikkeisadev
 ![image](https://github.com/nikkeisadev/nikkeisadev/assets/137056695/7504aae6-5139-42cf-889f-7cd2c6f7a7d3)
+Many thanks to frogpati for making my logo! ❤️
 # Hi!
 I'm Nikke!
-I'm usually doin' Game Development, and/or Desktop Application development! 🍜
+A Desktop and Mobile application developer! 🍜
 ### 🔰 About Me:
 - I'm a 16 years old student in Debrecen (Hungary). 📚
 - I can't work in groups, only alone. 📌